biotungsten/diffusion-analysis/README.md

 ## License
 This source files in the `src`directory available under the GNU GENERAL PUBLIC LICENSE Version 3, if not otherwise stated.

-The imagery data are availabe under the Creative Commons Attribution 4.0 International. if not otherwise stated.
+The imagery data are availabe under the Creative Commons Attribution 4.0 International, if not otherwise stated.